imsiddhant/TerraformInfraProject/README.md

 3. **Database Configuration:**
    - Set up a managed database service like Amazon RDS for storing application data.
    - Choose the appropriate database engine (e.g., MySQL, PostgreSQL) based on your application's requirements.

+4. **Security and Access Control:**
+   - Implement security groups to control inbound and outbound traffic to EC2 instances and databases.